-At the Anita Borg Institute, we celebrate and highlight the success of women technologists.
-We are inspired by their examples, moved by their sacrifices, and stirred by their extraordinary commitment to excellence, progress and creative problem-solving.
+At the Anita Borg Institute, we celebrate and highlight the success of women technologists and those who support women in tech.
+We are inspired by their examples, moved by their sacrifices, and stirred by their extraordinary commitment to excellence, progress, and creative problem-solving.

-Our ABIE (pronounced ab-ee) Awards honor these distinguished women and those who view technology innovation as a strategic imperative honor women making significant contributions to technology.
+Our ABIE (pronounced ab-ee) Awards honor these distinguished women and those who view technology innovation as a strategic imperative.

 Through their achievements and life stories, the ABIE Award winners demonstrate that each of us has the power to improve our world, individually and collectively.

-The Change Agent ABIE Awards recognize two outstanding international women (non-US residents with an emphasis on developing countries) who have created opportunities for girls and women in technology.
-We award two of these at the Grace Hopper Celebration.
+Representation of women in technology is a global issue.
+The Change Agent ABIE Award honors an outstanding international woman (non-U.S. resident with an emphasis on developing countries) who created or expanded opportunities for girls and women in technology.